skunpoj/pptx/README.md

 This app follows the **html2pptx best practices** from the Claude PPTX skill:

 1. **AI Analysis**: Claude examines your content and creates a structured outline
+2. **Live Preview**: See the slide structure, theme, and colors before generating
-2. **Design Selection**: AI chooses colors and layouts that match your topic
+3. **Design Selection**: AI chooses colors and layouts that match your topic
-3. **HTML Generation**: Creates professional HTML slides with proper typography
+4. **HTML Generation**: Creates professional HTML slides with proper typography
-4. **PowerPoint Conversion**: html2pptx converts HTML to high-quality .pptx
+5. **PowerPoint Conversion**: html2pptx converts HTML to high-quality .pptx

 ### Why This Is Better